Radiolaria: Taxonomy

 The radiolarians belong to the supergroup Rhizaria together with (amoeboid or flagellate) Cercozoa and (shelled amoeboid) Foraminifera.
-Traditionally the radiolarians have been divided into four groups—Acantharea, Nassellaria, Spumellaria and Phaeodarea.
-Phaeodaria is however now considered to be a Cercozoan.
-Nassellaria and Spumellaria both produce siliceous skeletons and were therefore grouped together in the group Polycystina.
+Traditionally the radiolarians have been divided into four groups—Acantharia, Nassellaria, Spumellaria and Phaeodarea.
+Phaeodaria is however now considered to be cercozoans.
+Nassellaria and Spumellaria both produce siliceous skeletons and were therefore grouped together in the group Polycystinea.
 Despite some initial suggestions to the contrary, this is also supported by molecular phylogenies.
-The Acantharea produce skeletons of strontium sulfate and is closely related to a peculiar genus, Sticholonche (Taxopodida), which lacks an internal skeleton and was for long time considered a heliozoan.
-The Radiolaria can therefore be divided into two major lineages: Polycystina (Spumellaria + Nassellaria) and Spasmaria (Acantharia + Taxopodida).
+The Acantharia produce skeletons of strontium sulfate and is closely related to a peculiar genus, Sticholonche (Taxopodida), which lacks an internal skeleton and was for long time considered a heliozoan.
+The Radiolaria can therefore be divided into two major lineages: Polycystinea and Spasmaria (Acantharia + Taxopodida).
+It has also been suggested that they can be divided into Radiozoa (Acantharia + Polycystinea) and Taxopodida, now excluded from Radiozoa.

 There are several higher-order groups that have been detected in molecular analyses of environmental data.
 Particularly, groups related to Acantharia and Spumellaria.
 These groups are so far completely unknown in terms of morphology and physiology and the radiolarian diversity is therefore likely to be much higher than what is currently known.

-The relationship between the Foraminifera and Radiolaria is also debated.
+The relationship between the Foraminifera and Radiolaria were also debated.
 Molecular trees support their close relationship—a grouping termed Retaria.
-But whether they are sister lineages or whether the Foraminifera should be included within the Radiolaria is not known.
+Nowadays, that grouping is seen as robustly supported.